tldr-pages/tldr/pages/common/sshd.md

 > Remote machines can execute commands as it is executed at this machine.
 > More information: <https://man.openbsd.org/sshd>.

-- Start Daemon and run in the background:
+- Start daemon in the background:

 `sshd`